csc2541-f17/csc2541-f17.github.io/_contents/01-info.md

 **Lecture:** Friday, 2-4pm, in Bahen 1200

+**Office Hours:**

-**Office Hours:** Tuesday, 1-3pm, in Pratt 290F (that's the D. L. Pratt Building, not the E. J. Pratt Library!)
+* Tuesday, 1-3pm, in Pratt 290F (that's the D. L. Pratt Building, not the E. J. Pratt Library!)

+* You need to book a time slot through a URL which will be given out during class.

+* Your team should book a double time slot the week of your presentation.
+Please bring a draft of your presentation.

 ### Overview